Abhinav-26/OS-Assignment/README.md

 # How to Run ?
 For Question-2 : Write this command in terminal

-For Compliling code          :  gcc -o Multithread Ques-2_Multitread.c -lpthread
+For Compliling code------------:~$  gcc -o Multithread Ques-2_Multitread.c -lpthread
-After Successful Compilation :  ./Multithread
+After Successful Compilation---:~$  ./Multithread

 For Question-25 : Write this command in terminal

-For Compilation of code      : gcc -o InterProcessCom Ques-25_InterProcessCom_Pipes.c After Successful Compilation : ./InterProcessCom
+For Compilation of code--------:~$ gcc -o InterProcessCom Ques-25_InterProcessCom_Pipes.c
+After Successful Compilation---:~$ ./InterProcessCom